Amirwpi/Telegram_Scraper/README.md

 - **`limit_msg`**: Maximum number of messages to fetch per request.
 - **`Repeat_number`**: Number of iterations for repeated scraping.
 - **`datetime_before`**: The initial timestamp to begin scraping messages from.
+-
+Important Note: Adjust the Repeat_number, datetime_before, and other parameters based on your specific data and channel requirements.
+It's essential to monitor the scraping process to ensure that it is functioning correctly.
+If an error occurs, use the last file's timestamp to continue scraping from where it stopped.

 ## How It Works